Stephen Joseph Donahue: Priesthood

-Donahue was ordained a priest for the Archdiocese of New York by Cardinal Basilio Pompili in Rome on May 22, 1918.After his ordination, the archdiocese assigned Donahue as an instructor of Sacred Scripture and Latin at Cathedral College, where he also served for a time as prefect of discipline.
+Donahue was ordained a priest for the Archdiocese of New York by Cardinal Basilio Pompili in Rome on May 22, 1918.
+After his ordination, the archdiocese assigned Donahue as an instructor of Sacred Scripture and Latin at Cathedral College, where he also served for a time as prefect of discipline.
 He also served as a curate at the Blessed Sacrament and at St. Gregory the Great Parishes, both in Manhattan.
 In 1920, Hayes appointed Donahue as his assistant secretary.
-He was advanced to secretary in 1922, and remained in that position until 1934.
+He was advanced to secretary in 1922, and remained in that position until 1932, when he was appointed pastor of Holy Name Church, his boyhood parish.
 In his capacity as the cardinal's secretary, he traveled extensively with Hayes, including several trips to Rome.
-The Vatican elevated Donahue to the rant of monsignor in 1924.
+The Vatican elevated Donahue to the rank of monsignor in 1924.

 Auxiliary Bishop of New York

 On March 5, 1934, Donahue was appointed auxiliary bishop of New York and titular bishop of Medea by Pope Pius XI.
 He received his episcopal consecration on May 1, 1934 from Hayes, with Bishop Edward Mooney and Archbishop John Mitty serving as co-consecrators, at St. Patrick's Cathedral in Manhattan.
 Donahue selected as his episcopal motto: Monstra te esse matrem (Latin: "Show thyself a mother").

-After his consecration, Donahue became pastor of his childhood parish of Holy Name; he frequently represented Hayes at religious conventions and other events.
+After his consecration, Donahue frequently represented Hayes at religious conventions and other events.
 When Cardinal Eugenio Pacelli, then-Vatican secretary of state and future Pope Pius XII, visited New York City in 1936, Donahue took a leading role in greeting him.
 Donahue also took a special interest in the National Legion of Decency, and served as a member of the motion picture committee of the National Catholic Welfare Council.

 Donahue served as apostolic administrator of New York between the death of Hayes and the appointment of Bishop Francis Spellman, and celebrated a requiem mass for Hayes.